About the Annual Kavod v’Nichum Chevrah Kadisha

 - want to learn more about the entire end-of-life continuum, including dealing with life-threatening illness, legacy and preparation of ethical wills, preparing for death and at the time of death, care for the body, taharah and shmirah, care for relatives and friends, funeral and burial practices and ritual, mourning, grieving, remembering and providing comfort, always with underlying themes of communal obligation, care for the poor and elderly, consumer protection, and Jewish continuity;

 - believe it is essential to move the culture surrounding continuum-of-life issues in the Jewish community – from the all-too-common attitude of denial and neglect around death, to a more open attitude towards death that includes increasing awareness, acceptance, and healthy integration into family and community life;

 - want to participate in the development of a strong Jewish corps of volunteer and professional communal leaders, who work to inspire, support, organize, teach, and advocate for the full range of Chevrah Kadisha work in synagogues and communities.

 Want to Teach at a Conference?

 Our conference sessions, plenaries, and evening programs are led by a mix of experienced experts, lay and clergy, artists, musicians, and every-day people.
 All of these teachers are inspired and passionate about their topics.
 Do you have a specialty or a new idea you want to share?
 Contact us and let’s talk about it!
 We are always open to new approaches, novel ideas, and collaborative efforts that help promote tikkun olam, healing the world.
+Please send us your ideas for a session using this form, or contact us directly to discuss your ideas.
 The conference contact is listed at the bottom of this page.

 Want to Sell Something at a Conference?